 - Sports & Me- a sports orientation and etiquette program for children 6-12 years old

 - Resources and Information to provide connections into the greater Surrey community

 For more information or to make a referral, please contact Jessica Forster-Broomfield, Manager of Children`s Programs at 604-547-2016 or email@example.com

-The project is funded by: Citizenship & Immigration Canada, Ministry of Children and Family Development, United Way of the Lower Mainland, School District #36 (in-kind), City of Surrey (in-kind), Fraser Health Authority (in-kind), and the Vancouver Foundation.
+The project is funded by: Citizenship & Immigration Canada, Ministry of Children and Family Development, United Way of the Lower Mainland, School District #36 (in-kind), City of Surrey (in-kind) and Fraser Health Authority (in-kind).